Hailey Baldwin Describes Her Picture-Perfect Wedding Day: ‘I Just Picture Lights Strung Everywhere’

 “My sister will be my bridesmaid.
 I was hers last year,” she said.
 “And maybe Justin’s little sister as a flower girl,” she added.

-When the couple first got engaged, it had been reported that Bieber had sought out his fiancée’s father, Stephen Baldwin, for his permission to marry his daughter.
+When the couple first got engaged, it was reported that Bieber had sought out his fiancée’s father, Stephen Baldwin, for his permission to marry his daughter.

 “Justin asked Stephen for his daughter’s hand in marriage, and Stephen gave his blessing.
 It was very important to Justin to make sure that her family was on board with the marriage, and they are,” a source recently told People.